hermannpencole/nifi-swagger-client/docs/FlowApi.md

 <a name="getClusterSummary"></a>
 # **getClusterSummary**
-> ClusteSummaryEntity getClusterSummary()
+> ControllerStatusEntity getClusterSummary()

-The cluster summary for this NiFi
+Gets the current status of this NiFi